unicorn-23/GwasWA/README.md

 gwaswa --step selectsnp --assocfile gwaswaOutput/gwas/association/lm/result.assoc.txt --pvaluelimit 1e-7
 ```

-Executing this command generates a `snps.txt` file that filters out significantly associated SNPs.
+Executing this command generates a `snps.txt` file that stores the selected significantly associated SNPs.
 These files are stored in the `gwaswaOutput/gwas/selectsnp` directory.

 # Assessment of Variant Functional Effect